-The best chosen approach will be dependent on the strength of interactions between the System-of-Interest (glossary) (SoI) and its wider context.
-While these interactions are small, they may be catered for by defining a set of static external interfaces (for example technical standards) with which the system must comply, by including these as constraints in the system requirements and ensuring compliance through design assurance.
+The best chosen approach will be dependent on the strength of interactions between the system-of-interest (SoI) and its wider context.
+While these interactions are small, they may be accounted for by defining a set of static external interface requirements (for example technical standards) with which the system must comply, by including these as constraints in the system requirements and ensuring compliance through design assurance.